Second interview questions differ from those you faced in your first interview.

 Refer to how you have successfully handled a similar challenge previously.
 Behavioral questions are commonly asked during the second interview.
 They will be used to assess competencies that are key to specific job performance.
-Think about your most impressive accomplishments before you go.

-Make sure these examples are relevant to the key competencies or behaviors required for successful job performance.
-Focus on measurable results.
 Get help with preparing for the behavioral interview questions you are likely to face at answers to behavioral questions

 Second interview questions will also become more personal.
 They are trying to find out more about you as an individual.
 You have been evaluated on your ability to do the job, now the company wants to find out about your personality compatibility.